INTERROGATING MEMORY UPDATES!

 Calling an audible.
 Here is the audio “teaser trailer” for my book Interrogating Memory: Film Noir Spurs a Deep Dive Into My Family History…and My Own:

-Over the next few weeks, I will publish 11 “episodes” of me reading Interrogating Memory on Spotify.
-There will be a nominal fee for each episode – or the entire shebang – which I will announce shortly.
+Now that the 2022 midterm elections are (mostly) over, I will return to recording 11 “episodes” of me reading Interrogating Memory on Spotify.
+There will be a nominal fee for each episode – or the entire shebang – which I will announce.

 Award-nominated.
 Interrogating Memory is under serious consideration for the 2023 Athenaeum of Philadelphia Literary Award!
 The short list will be announced early in 2023.
 In the meantime, it is on their current Bookshelf.